-To acquire the required credits, students must first obtain approval from their Main Academic Supervisor for the subjects they plan to take this academic year.
-The course registration form must be completed and submitted within the designated period.
+Students must first discuss the classes they plan to take with their Main Academic Supervisor and then complete the procedures for registration.
 Modifications or addition will not be permitted after the amendment period.
 Students are advised to be especially careful when registering their classes.

-Note that Graduate students are permitted to take only the designated subjects from the undergraduate courses.
+Note that Graduate students are permitted to register only the designated subjects from the undergraduate courses.
 See 1.2.2.
 Courses and Credits

-Documents to be submitted Submission period Submission method Course registration Spring Quarter: Mid-April Summer Quarter: early July Fall Quarter: Early October Winter Quarter: Mid-January Under the guidance of the main academic supervisor, the student must select classes, fill out the registration form with the student's name, registration code, class title, and the name of the instructor.
-Once completed, the student must request the supervisor's signature and seal of approval.
-Students must register their courses online through TUFS "GAKUMU" Information system.
-The student must input the same data as that on the registration form approved and stamped by the supervisor.
-After registering online, submit the original registration form to the Graduate School Section of the Educational Affairs Division.
-Course registration amendment period Spring: 2 days in Mid-April Fall: 2 days in Mid-October Revise (if necessary) through the TUFS GAKUMU information system.
+Documents to be submitted Submission period Submission method Course registration Spring Quarter: Mid-April Summer Quarter: early July Fall Quarter: Early October Winter Quarter: Early-January Under the guidance of the main academic supervisor, the student must select classes, and register the classes on GAKUMU information system.
+After registering, ask the Main Academic Supervisor to confirm the contents of the registration.
+The Main Academic Supervisor will then confirm the registration on GAKUMU information system.
+Course registration amendment period Spring: 2 days in late-April Fall: 2 days in Mid-late October Revise through the TUFS GAKUMUinformation system.
+After revising, ask the Main Academic Supervisor to confirm the contents of the registration.
+The Main Academic Supervisor will then confirm the revision on GAKUMU information system.